-Though the 2007 Cooper exhibits a new look, onlookers might be hard pressed to describe what, exactly, is new, as the overall shape of the car hasn't changed much.
+Exterior Though the 2007 Cooper exhibits a new look, onlookers might be hard pressed to describe what, exactly, is new, as the overall shape of the car hasn't changed much.
 The front bumper is more pronounced, and the Cooper has grown by nearly 3 inches in overall length.
 All four standard 15-inch alloy wheels are positioned at the car's far outside corners.

 Interior The Cooper's new interior features a center-mounted speedometer that now incorporates the audio system and optional navigation system.
 Mini says the narrow center console makes more room for the driver's and front passenger's legs.
 Cloth seats are standard and leather is optional.

 Under the Hood The front-wheel-drive Cooper uses a 118-hp, 1.6-liter four-cylinder that teams with a standard six-speed manual gearbox or an optional six-speed automatic that features steering wheel paddles for driver-initiated gear changes.

 Safety Side-impact airbags for the front seats, side curtain airbags and all-disc antilock brakes are standard.

-People Who Viewed This Car Also Viewed
+People Who Viewed this Car Also Viewed

 Select up to three models to compare with the 2007 MINI Cooper.